-THEORY AND PRACTICAL : Chiropractic terminology.
+THEORY AND PRACTICAL: Chiropractic terminology.
 The wellness and disease paradigms in patient management.
 Chiropractic and osteopathic theories.
 Static palpation of the spine and pelvis.
 (Review).
 Introduction to spinal and pelvic kinematics.
 Motion palpation of the spine and sacroiliac joint.
 (Review).
 Static joint challenge, joint play and end-joint analysis of the spine.
 (Review).
 The manipulable lesion.
 Types, characteristics and effects of manipulation.
-Manipulation indications, contra-indications
+Manipulation indications, contra-indications & complications.

-& complications.
 Basic adjusting skills (impulse, body-drop, recoil).
 An introduction to the philosophy of science.
 Explain the specific role of the various muscles and joints in the gait cycle (- Joint motion during running, Muscle activity during running)

-CHIROPRACTIC PRINCIPLES AND PRACTICE IIIB (BACHRI: CPPR32I) Contact time (hours per week)
+CHIROPRACTIC PRINCIPLES AND PRACTICE IIIB (CPPR321)